AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Reference/agora_chat_receive_webhook.md

     // "reason" specifies the ID of the shared file to delete.
 This ID is the same as the "file_id" used when uploading the file.
     "reason": "79ddf840-8e2f-11ec-bec3-ad40868b03f9",
     "is_chatroom": false,
-    // "delete_file" indicates that the current operation is to delete a shared file in a chat group or chat room.
+    // "delete_file" indicates that the current operation is to delete a shared file in a chat group.
     "operation": "delete_file",
     "status":
     {